0xPolygonZero/r1cs/README.md

 # r1cs [![Crates.io](https://img.shields.io/crates/v/r1cs)](https://crates.io/crates/r1cs)

-This is a rust library for building R1CS gadgets, which are useful in SNARKs and other argument systems.
+This is a rust library for building R1CS gadgets over prime fields, which are useful in SNARKs and other argument systems.

 An R1CS instance is defined by three matrices, `A`, `B` and `C`.
 These encode the following NP-complete decision problem: does there exist a witness vector `w` such that `Aw ∘ Bw = Cw`?